Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: B**

 By default, arguments have the value of `undefined`, unless a value has been passed to the function.
-In this case, we didn't pass a value for the `name` argument. `name` is equal to `undefined` which gets logged.
+In this case, we didn\'t pass a value for the `name` argument. `name` is equal to `undefined` which gets logged.

 In ES6, we can overwrite this default `undefined` value with default parameters.
 For example:

 `function sayHi(name = "Lydia") { ... }`

-In this case, if we didn't pass a value or if we passed `undefined`, `name` would always be equal to the string `Lydia`
+In this case, if we didn\'t pass a value or if we passed `undefined`, `name` would always be equal to the string `Lydia`

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>